MicrosoftDocs/fabric-docs/docs/onelake/onelake-unity-catalog.md

 ### Schedule the notebook

-If you want to execute the notebook at regular intervals to integrate Unity Catalog Delta tables into OneLake without manual resync / rerun, you can either [schedule the notebook](../data-engineering/how-to-use-notebook.md) or utilize a [notebook activity](../data-factory/notebook-activity.md) within a data pipeline.
+If you want to execute the notebook at regular intervals to integrate Unity Catalog Delta tables into OneLake without manual resync / rerun, you can either [schedule the notebook](../data-engineering/how-to-use-notebook.md) or utilize a [notebook activity](../data-factory/notebook-activity.md) in a data pipeline within Fabric Data Factory.

 For the latter scenario, if you intend to pass parameters from the pipeline, designate the first cell of the notebook as a [toggle parameter cell](../data-engineering/author-execute-notebook.md).